Hashimoto's Thyroiditis (cont.)

 - How is Hashimoto's thyroiditis diagnosed?

 - What is the treatment of Hashimoto's thyroiditis?

 - Is there a special diet for someone with Hashimoto's thyroiditis?

 - Is there a natural treatment for Hashimoto's thyroiditis?

 - Should I be concerned if I have Hashimoto's thyroiditis and want to become pregnant?

 - What is the prognosis for someone with Hashimoto's thyroiditis?

 - Find a local Endocrinologist in your town

 Symptoms and signs of Hashimoto's thyroiditis resemble those of hypothyroidism generally and are often subtle.
 They are not specific (which means they can mimic the symptoms of many other conditions) and are often attributed to aging.
 Patients with mild hypothyroidism may have no signs or symptoms.
 The symptoms generally become more obvious as the condition worsens, and the majority of these complaints are related to a metabolic slowing of the body.
-Common symptoms and signs are listed below:
+Common symptoms and signs of Hashimoto's thyroiditis include: